Rules & Scoring

 A preliminary schedule of your studio’s entries will be emailed to the address which is associated with your Dance Comp Genie account, 2 weeks prior to the competition.
 Please review ALL entries are entered CORRECTLY! i.e., ROUTINE TITLE, PARTICIPANT NAME(s), as they should appear in the Program.
 ENSURE the proper AGE DIVISIONS, PERFORMANCE CATEGORIES and LEVELS are entered correctly.

-Digital copies of our programs will be available for purchase under the Event Details page.
+Digital copies of our programs will be available under the Event Details page the Tuesday prior to the competition.

 DCE does not have a set schedule.
 Schedules are formulated based on the number and type of entries received to best serve the majority of participants.